CemraJC/stenotoppers/README.md

 ![demo-stenotopper-image](link)

-### Key Spacing
+### A Note on Key Spacing

 Notice how StenoToppers make the keys look a fair bit wider than normal keycaps.
 This is because StenoToppers utilize almost the entire keycap base to allow multiple keys to be pressed at once.
 On a QWERTY keyboard, this function is often undesirable, so keycaps heavily taper off to provide space around them - too much space for speedy stenography.
 This is why the StenoToppers look slightly larger than normal keycaps, while still retaining the same spacing *around* them.

 ![demo-stenotopper-closeup-image](link)

 ### Types of StenoToppers

+Note that there are *four* variants of the keycap: standard, large, small and thumb.
+The standard keycaps are in majority, and line up most of the top row's keys.
+The small and large variants are meant to go on the end of each row (in the right spot) so the rows match up with existing keys (like enter and tab).
+These are required so the end of each row fits, but if the keyboard is empty anyway, they are optional.

 The StenoToppers come in two flavors - flat or curved: